boredlemon/CoffeeOS/README.md

 ![](https://github.com/coffeeba/coffee-os/workflows/C%20CI/badge.svg)

-CoffeeOS is a hobbyist and educational operating system written in C (and some small parts are written in assembly).
+CoffeeOS is a fun and cool operating system I made by myself.
+I often work on my OS when I have time or when I get bored.

-## Features
+## CoffeeOS Features

 - x86_64 OS
 - Grub2 as boot loader